As soon as you hit the submit button on your taxes, do you instantly start wondering, “when can I expect my tax refund?”

-When it comes to filing your taxes you can choose to file yourself or have an accountant or CPA file for you.
+When it comes to filing your taxes, you can choose to file yourself or have an accountant file for you.

-If you opt for a tax accountant or CPA you should expect higher fees than a program like Turbotax but much less stress.
-If you are filing your taxes on your own, be sure to check out these ways to file your taxes cheap online.
+If you opt for a tax accountant or CPA, you should expect higher fees than you would with a program like Turbotax but much less stress.
+If you are filing your taxes on your own, be sure to check out the cheapest ways to file your taxes online.

-Outsourcing your taxes to a professional might be a good idea if you have a business, plan to itemize deductions, have rental properties, or a combination of these items.
-Either way, make sure you file your taxes by April 17th and if you are unable to file by the deadline request an extension.
+Outsourcing your taxes to a professional might be a good idea if you have a business, plan to itemize deductions, have rental properties, or have a combination of these issues.

-Once you file your taxes, you may be wondering when do you actually get the money?
+Once you file your taxes, you may be wondering when you’ll actually get your money.
 The IRS makes this slightly more complicated than just direct depositing the funds in your bank account the next day.

 Here is the actual process of getting your tax refund processed.

-The IRS’s official answer is 21 calendar days once your tax return has been approved.
+The IRS’s official answer is that you can expect your refund in fewer than 21 calendar days once your tax return has been approved.

-The IRS does not release any formal calendar but returns were able to be submitted beginning on January 29th, 2018.
-But, if you filed with an Additional Child Tax Credit (ACTC) or Earned Income Tax Credit (EITC), you had to wait to file until February 15th, 2018.
+The IRS does not release any formal calendar, but this year, it began taking tax returns on January 28th, 2019.
+However, if you filed with an Additional Child Tax Credit (ACTC) or Earned Income Tax Credit (EITC), you had to wait to file until February 15th, 2019.
 Congress passed a law last year on this issue to avoid duplicate returns and minimize fraud.